To instruct docassemble to store user input in a variable in

 datatype: date provides a date entry input box.
 The style of the

 input box depends on the browser.

-Input validation is applied, but it
+Note that while input validation is applied, the resulting variable will be plain text, not a special Python date object.
 For more information about working with date variables, see the documentation for the date functions.
 These functions are flexible and will work correctly if you give them dates as text, as long as a date can be discerned from the text.

 datatype: email provides an e-mail address input box.